Trovemaster/TROVE/docs/source/molecules.rst

 Dipole moment surface expansion:  CCSD(T)-F12b/aug-cc-pV(T+d)Z fittied to polynomial function.

-Results:  Linelist complete up to 6000 cm:sup:`-1`.
-Extended linelist up to 8000 cm:sup:`-1` with reduced completeness at high temperatures.
+Results:  Linelist complete up to 6000 cm\ :sup:`-1`.
+Extended linelist up to 8000 cm\ :sup:`-1` with reduced completeness at high temperatures.

 Notes: The :math:`\tau` coordinate for this molecule adds complications to expansion of dipole, etc. See papers for details.